 Absolutely scandalous and the very worst side of capitalism.
 But as Gordon Gekko said in the film Wall Street – Greed is Good!
 Well when it all finishes, it might not be as good as they think.

 DERIVATIVES – A MONEY SPINNER THAT WILL SPIN OUT OF CONTROL

 Derivatives have been a money spinner for the major investment banks for decades.
 Today virtually all trading is in the form of derivatives.
 Very few portfolios are in the underlying instruments.
-Instead, anything from stock portfolios, ETFs, gold funds etc use derivatives or synthetic instruments.
+Instead, anything from stock portfolios, ETFs, gold funds etc (and even gold stored in banks) use derivatives or synthetic instruments.
 In addition the interest and forex markets are all derivatives.
 Archegos’ portfolio for example was in Total Return Swaps.

 As we just saw, when derivatives implode, and the underlying securities are dumped by the prime broker at any price, the losses are instantaneous and irreparable.

 Still, contagion was avoided this time with the banks taking all the losses.
 But that will not be the case next time when not just $30 billion of derivatives implode but multiples of that sum.

 Defenders of derivatives which obviously includes all the investment banks and the BIS (Bank of International Settlement) in Basel, will argue that the net derivatives position is just a fraction of the gross which is estimated to be at least $1.5 quadrillion.